Table of contents

 We only process your data where this is permitted by an applicable legal regulation.
 The legal basis for processing your data is, among others:

 - Consent (Article 6(1)(1), point (a) GDPR): Certain data we use only on the basis of prior, explicit and voluntary consent which you have given us.
 You have the right to withdraw your consent at any time with effect for the future.

 - Performance of a contract or steps necessary prior to entering into a contract (Article 6(1)(1), point (b) GDPR): We require certain data from you, in particular with respect to initiating or conducting a contractual relationship with ZKM.

 - Compliance with a legal obligation (Article 6(1)(1), point (c) GDPR): We also process your personal data in order to comply with legal obligations, such as the directives of supervisory authorities or data retention requirements under commercial and tax law.

-- Protecting legitimate interests (Article 6(1)(1), point (f) GDPR): ZKM will process certain data in order to protect its own interests or the interests of third parties.
-However, this shall not apply in such cases where your interests override ours.
+- Protecting legitimate interests (Article 6(1)(1), point (f) GDPR): ZKM will process certain data to protect its own interests or the interests of third parties.
+This only applies, however, if your interests are not overriding in the individual case

 Please be aware that this is not a complete or exhaustive list of possible legal bases, rather these are simply examples intended to make the legal framework provided for data protection laws more transparent.
 For further details regarding the legal framework for each instance where data are processed within the context of using our Website, please see the explanations in the clauses below.